ryanrodemoyer/git-evangelism/README.md

       * This is where the fun starts.
       * Branches are lightweight and quick and easy to create.
    * First set of commands for branches.
+      * List all branches that exist in the repository (local and remote)
+         `git branch --all`
       * Create a new branch and do nothing else.
          `git branch <branch-name>`
       * Switch to a different branch.